MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Allows an administrator to specify if Automatic Exclusions feature for Server SKUs should be turned off.

 Disabled (Default):
 Microsoft Defender will exclude pre-defined list of paths from the scan to improve performance.